Historical Studies Speaker Series: Critical History Today

 Room G529, 80 Fifth Avenue 80 Fifth Avenue, New York, NY 10011

-The theme of the series builds upon our shared commitment to developing modes of historical analysis that speak to the urgent concerns of the present and that promote rigorous engagement between history and other branches of the humanities and social sciences.
+The Historical Studies Department is proud to announce our new public lecture series, the themes of which build upon our shared commitment to developing modes of historical analysis that speak to the urgent concerns of the present and that promote rigorous engagement between history and other branches of the humanities and social sciences.
 Over the coming years, we plan to invite working historians from across the discipline to reflect on their approaches to writing Critical History Today.

 Please see below for our full 2018-19 lineup; we hope to see you at one of these upcoming events!